 3. The answer should only be available to users when in the “expanded” state.

-A problem I’ve seen in some implementations of accordions (and other components that require content to be hidden) is the misconception that the “hidden” content should be moved off-screen, but should not be completely hidden from assistive technology users.
+A problem I’ve seen in some implementations of accordions (and other components that require content to be hidden) is the misconception that the “hidden” content should be moved off-screen, but should not be completely hidden from assistive technologies.

-In other words, while an accordion’s trigger may indicate that it’s closed, its associated content would still be parsed by assitive technology users.
-This sort of situation creates a misalignment in the user experience for those who utilize assistive technology, those who are sighted, and those who may fall somewhere in between (e.g. sighted keyboard users).
+In other words, while an accordion’s trigger may indicate that it’s closed, its associated content would still be parsed by a screen reader.
+This sort of situation creates a misalignment in the user experience for those who are using a screen reader, those who are sighted, and those who may fall somewhere in between (e.g. sighted keyboard users).

 Essentially, not hiding content appropriately, in regards to accordions, is like saying: